Wang Lanjing: Career

 In 2025, Wang debuted with a renewed group (consisting of herself, Ding Xinyi, Liu Miaoting, Pu Yanzhu and Zhang Xinyi) at the World Cup in Baku, winning silver medal in all-around and mixed apparatus and gold in 5 ribbons.
 On April 25–27, they won bronze medal in all-around at Tashkent World Cup.
 They also won gold in 5 ribbons and silver in 3 balls + 2 hoops finals.
 On July 18–20, they won bronze in all-around and gold in 3 balls + 2 hoops at Milan World Cup.
 In late August, she was selected to represent China alongside Liu Miaoting, Pu Yanzhu, Ding Xinyi, Zhang Xinyi and Zhao Wanzhu at the 2025 World Championships in Rio de Janeiro, Brazil, where they took 4th place in group all-around.
 They won gold medal in 5 ribbons and bronze in 3 balls + 2 hoops final.

+In 2026, Lanjing and her teammates (Pu Yanzhu, Zhao Wanzhu, Zhang Xinyi, Ding Xinyi, Liu Miaoting) started competition season in late March at Sofia World Cup.
+They took 4th place in all-around and won gold in 5 Balls final.
+On April 10-12, they won gold medal in all-around at Tashkent World Cup.
+They also won gold medals in both apparatus finals.